colonialjelly/colonialjelly.github.io/reading.md

 I use this page as my reading log.
 If you have any suggestions I'd love to hear it!

 ## Currently reading
-* **Salt, Fat, Acid, Heat**: *Mastering the Elements of Good Cooking* -  Samin Nosrat <br />
+* **The Intelligent Investor** -  Benjamin Graham <br />

 ## Read
 ---

+### 2022
+* **Zen Jiu Jitsu**: *White to Blue* -  Oliver Staark <br />
+* **A Fighter's Heart**: *One Man's Journey Through the World of Fighting* -  Sam Sheridan <br />
+* **The Hidden Tools of Comedy**: *The Serious Business of Being Funny* -  Steve Kaplan <br />
+* **10% Happier** -  Dan Harris <br />
+* **The Hungry Brain** -  Stephan J. Guyenet <br />

 ### 2021
+* **Salt, Fat, Acid, Heat**: *Mastering the Elements of Good Cooking* -  Samin Nosrat <br />
+  A book that got me into cooking!
+If you've ever wondered why certain ingredients work together but don't necessarily want to get down to the food science levels, read this book.
+First half details the four elements of cooking with each having a dedicated chapter, the second half of the book is a bunch of recipes where you can apply the knowledge learned in the first half.

+* **Open**: *An Autobiography* - Andre Agassi <br />
+  An excellent read even if you've never seen a tennis match in your life.
+Andre Agassi is as honest and authentic as they come.
+It reads more like a novel than an autobiography.

+* **Quitters Never Win**: *My Life in UFC* - Michael Bisping <br />
+  The cliche of fighter's being a different breed cannot be more true with Michael Bisping.
+The amount of pain (both physical and mental) this man had to walk through to get to the position he is in, is absolutely inspirational.

 * **The Simple Path to Wealth**: *Your road map to financial independence and a rich, free life* - J.L.
 Collins <br />
-  A book that I would recommend anyone interested in investments to read.
+  A book that I think everyone should read, irregardless of if you're interested in investments or not.
 It is extremely accessible and down to earth in it's tone.
-It cuts away all the usual BS you would see in investment books.
-This is my take away from the book in one sentence: invest early, invest in low fee index funds, ride the ups and downs of the market and watch it grow over time.
+The advice in the book can essentially be distilled down to a single sentence: invest early, invest in low fee index funds, ride the ups and downs of the market and watch it grow over time.

 * **The Hard Thing About Hard Things**: *Building a Business When There Are No Easy Answers* - Ben Horowitz <br />
   Basically a how-to guide for CEOs.
-While certain lessons and points in the book are exclusive to tech startups, there's still plenty of wisdom that he provides that is generally applicable.
-Some of the author's comparisons to war and battle come off a little cringey, but I still thoroughly enjoyed reading the book and I think I have a better understanding of management principles CEOs apply at the highest level.
+While certain lessons and points in the book are exclusive to tech startups, there's still plenty of wisdom in there that is generally applicable to any area.
+I think some of the author's comparisons to war and battle come off a little cringey, but I nonetheless thoroughly enjoyed reading the book and I think I have a better understanding of management principles CEOs apply at the highest level.

 * **Robin** - Dave Itzkoff <br />
   A wonderful and tragic tale of one of the most special comedians and actors of our lifetime.
+A true genius.
-A true genius he was.
-There are a lot of things that I learned about his life and death that I had no idea about.
-I think the author does a great job in bringing the reader really close to Robin Williams the person rather than the celebrity.
+  I think the author does a brilliant job in bringing the reader really close to Robin Williams the person rather than the celebrity.

 * **Antifragile**: *Things That Gain from Disorder* -  Nassim Nicholas Taleb <br />
-  Taleb's ideas in the book are thought-provoking and insightful as always but the writing is a little convoluted.
-I wish he'd work on writing more concisely.
-For instance, I think examples are an excellent tool for explaining concepts, but if you provide too many examples the point gets diluted and the idea sticks less in people's head.
-For everything he introduces, he adds way to many examples for it to be clear.
-Overall, good book but I'd recommend reading a summary or maybe listening to his talks around the subject.
+  Taleb's ideas are thought-provoking and insightful as always, but his way of explaining concepts lacks clarity.
+I think he sometimes suffers from overexplaining by either providing too much detail or too many examples, which I think causes his ideas to be less sticky.

 * **Is This Anything?** - Jerry Seinfeld <br />
   Jerry Seinfeld's standup material over the decades, with a few bits of autobiographical material in-between.
 Jerry (yes, we're on first name basis) is one of those comedians that is as funny through text as he is with his own delivery.
 I would definitely recommend reading this out loud, maybe with a friend or two.
 Expect to struggle reading through your laughter.

 * **Zen and the Art of Motorcycle Maintenance**: *An Inquiry into Values* - Robert M. Pirsig <br />
-  I went into this book solely off of the title, it just seemed really intriguing.
-I came out on the other end realizing that I do not know enough philosophy and maybe I don't have enough maturity to have grasped the many concepts that the author is discussing.
-It's a book that I would have to revisit in ten (maybe 20) years to fully appreciate it.
+  I've seen this book on many people's must-read lists, so I went into this book with high expectations.
+I came out on the other end a little confused on why it gets such praise.
+It was a real struggle finishing this book.

 * **Look at the Birdie** - Kurt Vonnegut <br />
   A collection of brilliant short stories by the great Kurt Vonnegut (my favorite author).